avetisk/material-next/docs/src/pages/customization/themes.md

 #### Font size

-Material-UI uses `rem` units for the font size.
+Material-Next uses `rem` units for the font size.
 The browser html element default font size is `16px`, but browsers have an option to change this value, so `rem` units allow us to accommodate the users settings, resulting in a much better user experience.